 For current accreditation information, please visit https://www.marygrove.edu/accreditation.

-Information on the degree (undergraduate and graduate) and non-degree programs offered at Marygrove College can be found in the Academics section of our website.
+Information on the graduate degrees and certificates offered at Marygrove College can be found in the Academics section of our website.

 There are 3 buildings on campus that house classrooms, smart classrooms, laboratories, studios, etc.